-12.2 Underground Storage - Well Integrity (\$3.3MM - Actual):
+12.1 Underground Storage - Well Integrity (\$3.8MM - Actual)

-This project involved the re-work and baseline assessment of five wells in the Mist storage field.
-The 2022 project represents year four of NW Natural's well integrity baseline assessment work that includes down hole assessment of production casing and replacement of select tubulars, downhole equipment, and wellhead components.
+This project involved the re-work and baseline assessments of four wells and reassessment of six wells in the Mist storage field.
+The 2024 project represents year seven of NW Natural's well integrity baseline assessment work that includes down hole assessment of production casing and replacement of select tubulars, downhole equipment, and wellhead components.
+The reassessments include down hole assessment of production casing and replacement of select tubulars, downhole equipment, wellhead components, and/or mechanical integrity testing.
 The program was developed to meet compliance with PHMSA's adoption of APR RP 1171 - Functional Integrity of Natural Gas Storage in Depleted Hydrocarbon Reservoirs and Aquifer Reservoirs.
-This is a multiyear project planned for completion in 2027.
+The baseline assessments represent a multiyear project planned for completion in 2025.
+The reassessment intervals are determined by risk assessment and information from the baseline assessments.
+This project has been completed.